• Skip to main content

 • Flour - I prefer using white flour in this cake, especially in the crumb topping.
 If you want to include some whole grains, you can substitute half the total amount of flour in the cake with whole wheat flour.

-• Vegan butter - My favorite brand to bake with is Earth Balance.
-Country Crock Plant Butter is another good option.
+• Vegan butter - My favorite brand to bake with is Country Crock Plant Butter.

 • Cherries and blueberries - You can use a combination of any berries you'd like but these two are my favorite.